Ezward/Esp32CameraRover2/README.md

 - [ ] Implement Neural Network autopilot in TensorflowJS Micro lane following (like DonkeyCar).
 - [ ] Implement object detection in browser using TensorFlow.js.
 In particular, stop signs, traffic lights, pedestrians and other rovers such that the rover can obey signs and avoid collisions.
 - [ ] Implement Neural Network autopilot in Tensorflow Lite Micro for ESP32 for lane following (like DonkeyCar).
-- [ ] Implement go to goal line follower.
+- [x] Implement go to goal line follower.
 Requires lateral control (line follow) and longitudinal control (stop at goal).
 See PurePursuit algorithm.
 - [ ] Implement waypoint recorder and associated UI so we can record and playback a path that has been driven ((requires lateral and longitudinal control)).
 - [ ] Implement map and path planning such that rover can use autonomous mode to travel from a specified location to another on the map.
 Think simulating a 4 block neighborhood with a perimeter road, 4 3-way intersections and a central 4 way intersections and at least one section of a gradual curve (rather than 90 degrees) so we can test smooth turning.
 - [ ] Combine path planning, autonomy, obstacle detection and collision avoidance to implment an autonomous package delivery vehicle in a simulated neighbor hood.
 - [ ] Implement a version of hardware support that uses a PCA9885 PWM board over I2C to control motor speed.
 This only adds $3 to BOM, but frees up lots of pins so we get back serial output from rover even with wheel encoders and we can add other I2C peripherals, like an IMU to improve dead reconning.
 Could also add a OLED screen to output the ip address of the rover at startup and other status while running.
 So for $3 it adds a lot of flexibility.
+- [ ] create a simulator that can serve the client application and simulate the motors and wheel encoders and can server the computer's webcam or a static image for the video stream.
+Simulator will need mock wheel and mock encoder so it can simulate wheel speeds based on pwm setting send to the wheel and speed calibration entered in use and sent as commands to the rover.